 - Medicare taxes withheld from Frank’s wages: $16.24 ($1,120 x 0.0145)

 Total = $171.36

-Processing payroll correctly requires careful planning, because this task may be the most time consuming work your business performs each month.
-There are ongoing tasks that need attention, as well as setup procedures for new employee and changes to withholdings, benefits, commissions, etc. for current employees.
+Processing payroll correctly requires careful planning because this task may be the most time-consuming work your business performs each month.
+There are ongoing tasks that need attention, as well as setup procedures for new employees and changes to withholdings, benefits, commissions, etc., for current employees.

-- Health insurance plan: Each employee completes paperwork to document the type of health insurance coverage they want, or if they don’t want to participate in the insurance plan.
+- Health insurance plan: Each employee completes paperwork to document the type of health insurance coverage they want or to decline health insurance if they don’t want to participate in the insurance plan.
 The type of coverage and the deductible amount determine the insurance premiums that must be deducted from gross pay.
-The same documents are collected for dental and vision insurance, if applicable.
+The same documents are collected for dental and vision insurance if applicable.

 - Retirement plans: If a worker chooses to participate in a company retirement plan, the employee fills out paperwork to indicate the dollar amount of gross pay that will be invested into the retirement plan each pay period.

 - Income tax withholdings: Each worker completes IRS Form W-4 to indicate the amount of tax withheld from gross pay for federal income taxes.
 Employees complete similar forms for state income tax withholding.

 Your payroll may require you to collect other documents as well.
 Here are the steps required to process payroll for full-time employees:

 - Determine gross pay rates.